SnezhanaZdravkova/Boutique-Snow-White/README.md

 * As a Site User I can add / edit / delete a testimonial in relation to a consultation I received so that I can give my feedback.
 * As a Site User I can sign up for the website's newsletter so that I can keep up to date with new products and promotions.

+## User Interaction

+- As a logged-in User I can wiew all the categories, products and services
+- As a User I can view the rating on the products so that I can see which product is the most popular
+- As a User I can view the price, description and the image on the product
+- As a User I can celect and buy the products I like

+### Login/Register

+- As a User I can register for an account so that I can interact with the site content
+- As a User I can log in/out off my account if I wish so that I can connect or disconnect from the website
+- As a User I can easily see if I'm logged-in or logged-out so that I can be sure what my status is

+## Navigation

+- As a User I can easily navigate through the site so that I can view desired content
+- As a User I can see the most loved producs so that I can quickly find inspiration and see which product is most famous

+## Agile Method Git Projects
+GitHub projects was used to manage the development process using an agile approach.
+Please see link to project [Kanban Board](https://github.com/SnezhanaZdravkova/Boutique-Snow-White/projects?query=is%3Aopen)

+## Future Features
+- To organize better Newsletter
+- To have a weekly mailing list of Discounts for the Subscribers.
+- To have blog
+- To improve the styling

 ## Data Model
 - I used principles of Object-Oriented Programming throughout this project and Django's Class-Based Generic Views.